ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Using encrypted variables and files
 ===================================

 When you run a task or playbook that uses encrypted variables or files, you must provide the passwords to decrypt the variables or files.
-You can do this at the command line or in the playbook itself.
+You can do this at the command line or by setting a default password source in a config option or an environment variable.

 Passing a single password
 -------------------------